-We won’t be sure of the MG 5’s long-term reliability until it has been on the market for a few years, and it has yet to be independently crash-tested, but there are a few signs that it could prove fairly painless to live with.
-MG’s scores in the Driver Power owner satisfaction survey haven’t been spectacular in the past, but electric models tend to do well, and the 5’s reliability is backed up by a long warranty.
-Other MGs have scored well in recent crash tests, too.
+We won’t be sure of the MG5’s long-term reliability until it’s been on the market for a few years.
+It has yet to be independently crash-tested, either, but there are a few signs that it could prove fairly painless to live with.
+Electric cars tend to fare well when it comes to reliability, and the MG5 is backed up by a seven-year warranty.
+Plus, the recently-introduced MG4 EV scored well in its recent crash-safety tests.

-The MG 5 is too new to have been tested for crash safety by Euro NCAP just yet.
+The MG5 still hasn’t been tested for crash safety by Euro NCAP.
 There have been concerns in the past over the safety of some Chinese cars, but that reputation has largely been overturned in recent years, particularly for models sold in Europe.
-Most recently, the MG ZS EV achieved a full five-star rating with good scores in all categories from Euro NCAP, so hopefully the MG 5 will replicate those results.
+Both MG ZS EV and MG4 EV achieved a full five-star rating with good scores in all categories, so hopefully the MG5 will replicate those results.

 In This Review

-- 7Reliability & safety - currently readingThere are no independent crash-test or owner satisfaction scores yet, but the MG 5 has the simplicity of an electric drivetrain on its side
+- 7Reliability & safety rating - currently readingThere are no independent crash-test or owner satisfaction scores yet, but the MG5 has the simplicity of an electric drivetrain on its side